 Sigiriya rock fortress, the fifth-century rock fortress attracts a large number of foreign as well as local travellers.
 This UNESCO world heritage sites features advanced engineering skills, a firm grasp on hydraulic principles, rich architectural capabilities of ancient engineers.
-Sigiriya frescoes paintings that are dating back to 5thc century still shines with its native colours.
+Sigiriya frescoes paintings that are dating back to the 5thc century still shines with their native colours.

 A good pair of shoes with a light cotton dress is recommended on this 2000 steps hike that lasts around one hour.
 Sigiriya historical site occupies a large space in the dry zone of Sri Lanka and surrounded by thick green vegetation.

 Sigiriya is an iconic tourist attraction and panoramic view from the top of the 500 meters tall monolithic rock, is a highlight on this Sri Lanka two week itinerary for most travellers.
 Unlike the hike at Dambulla cave temple, it is much more strenuous at Sigiriya and it is recommended to take adequate fluid during the hike due to the sweaty, warm climate.

 After lunch, it is time to earn about the rural life of Sri Lanka.
 Up next on Sri Lanka two itineraries are the Sigiriya village tour.
 Even though it is called the Sigiriya village tour, actually the tour takes place in the laid-back village known as Hiriwadunna, which is one of the most remote and underdeveloped villages in dry zone.

 The village tour is a perfect opportunity to experience rural life and the program includes a bullock cart ride, boating in the village lake, visiting rice paddy, farm, and rural house and cooking class with a typical warm Sri Lankan meal.